javijv4/cheart-examples/example1_simple_stretch/README.md

-This file runs a simple proble where a cube gets stretched using dirichlet conditions.
+This file runs a simple problem where a cube gets stretched using dirichlet conditions.

 To run, do (remember to change `ncores` for whatever number of cores you want to use)
 ```